Optimization of stochastic lossy transport networks and applications to power grids: Optimal load-sharing control

 The next theorem derives an analytical expression for the optimal solution of this optimization problem. \begin{theorem}[Optimal load-sharing between $n$ controllables] Consider a network $G$ with $n$ nodes and a balanced nominal load profile $\bmo^T \bmu=0$.
 The solution of the optimization problem~\eqref{eq:opt} is the load-sharing vector $\a^*$ given by

 \end{theorem} The highlight of this result is that in the scenario where all nodes have controllable loads, the optimal control $\a^*$ does not depend on the graph structure, but only on the covariance structure of the fluctuations.

-The same interpretation as in the special case $S \subseteq B$ of Theorem~\ref{thm:optk} holds here for the optimal load-sharing coefficients: $\a^*_i$ is proportional to how much the stochastic fluctuations of node $i$ contribute in relative terms to the variance of the total mismatch, see~\eqref{eq:interpretation}.

-In particular, when a node $i$ does not have stochastic load fluctuations, then it is optimal not to use the controllable load in that node not to do anything, since $\a^*_i=0$ in view of the fact that the $i$-th row of $\bS$ is identically zero.
+The same interpretation as in the special case $S \subseteq B$ of Theorem~\ref{thm:optk} holds here for the optimal load-sharing factors: $\a^*_i$ is proportional to how much the stochastic fluctuations of node $i$ contribute in relative terms to the variance of the total mismatch, see~\eqref{eq:interpretation}.
+In particular, when a node $i$ does not have stochastic load fluctuations, then it is optimal not to use the controllable load in that node, since $\a^*_i=0$ in view of the fact that the $i$-th row of $\bS$ is identically zero.

 It immediately follows from Theorem~\ref{thm:optn} that when the the stochastic load fluctuations are independent and identically distributed, the optimal load-sharing factors are all equal, namely